sumeetpalsingh/NGS_Course/Preparation/Session1_Preparation.md

 ## Step 2: Install FTP Client

 For uploading large data to Galaxy, it is suggested to use FTP.
 For this, an FTP client is needed.
-One such tool is [FileZilla](https://filezilla-project.org/download.php).
+One such tool is [Cyberduck](https://cyberduck.io/download/).

-Download and install [FileZilla](https://filezilla-project.org/download.php) or any other [FTP client](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software).
+Download and install [Cyberduck](https://cyberduck.io/download/) or any other [FTP client](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software).

+Note: If you are using Windows, avoid installing FileZilla.
+It contains Adware / Malware.

 ## Step 3: Download Raw Data